coveooss/gotemplate/README.md

-mergeLists | lists | Return a single list containing all elements from the lists supplied. pwd | | Return the current working directory. run | command string, args ... | Returns the result of the shell command as string. set | key string, value, map | Add the value to the supplied map using key as identifier. slice | object start [end] | Returns a slice of the supplied object (equivalent to object[from:to]). splitLines | object | Returns a list of strings from the supplied object with newline as the separator. substitutes | string | Applies the supplied regex substitute specified on the command line on the supplied string (see `--substitute`).
+mergeLists | lists | Return a single list containing all elements from the lists supplied. pwd | | Return the current working directory. run | command string, args ... | Returns the result of the shell command as string. slice | object start [end] | Returns a slice of the supplied object (equivalent to object[from:to]). splitLines | object | Returns a list of strings from the supplied object with newline as the separator. substitutes | string | Applies the supplied regex substitute specified on the command line on the supplied string (see `--substitute`).